 The best part of the Q-switched laser is that it is effective with no downtime!
 A mild pinkish flush might be present for about 15mins after the laser.
 You can put on make-up immediately after a laser treatment and go straight back to work!

-What about other lasers that are faster and cheaper?
+What about other lasers that 1-2mins long and cheaper?

-The Q-Switched laser is now probably the most common laser procedure performed in Singapore.
+The Q-Switched laser is the most common laser procedure performed in Singapore.